 Add a visit to the old church to your itinerary and on return to Helsinki, stop at the Bronze Age Village which is very interesting and well worth your time.

 Wonderful fun for the whole family, the Linnanmaki Amusement Park has a variety of rides including a popular wooden roller coaster.

 There are arcades and a variety of outside performances for you to enjoy.
 The park is open from early May through September.

 Take a cruise

 Helsinki, Finland is only one of many interesting ports in this area that you can enjoy when taking a cruise.
-If you’re planning on visiting Northern Europe or Iceland, you may want to check out a cruise with a port stop in Helsinki.
+If you’re planning on visiting Iceland or Northern Europe, you may want to check out a cruise with a port stop in Helsinki.
 Sea Enrichment Voyages. for example, combines learning with fun across unique destinations in this areas of the globe.